mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     During your opponent's turn, whenever an enemy minion moves to or is summoned nearby your general, your general deals 2 damage to it.

 name:     Seismoid<br>
-text:     Whenever you summon a Mech minion from your hand, both players draw a card.
+text:     Whenever you summon a Mech from your hand, both players draw a card.

 name:     Tectonic Spikes<br>
 text:     Both players draw 3 cards.